The AWG business process creates a variety of situations requiring interaction between

 about AWG.
 The employer is also expected to report the debtor's employment status

-In addition, contact between SSA and the employer will arise from the various AWG
+In addition, contact between SSA and the employer may arise from the various AWG update

 and address.
 Enter the information on the AWG Employer Response (TRER) screen.
 (See